Astro-Sean/autophot/docs/source/autophot_instructions.rst

-**inject_source_sources_no** [ Type: *int* ]

-	How many artifial sources to inject radially around the target location.

-	Default: **10**

 **inject_source_cutoff_limit** [ Type: *float* ]

 	That fraction of sources should be lost to consider the injected magnitude to be at the magnitude limit.
-Should be less than 1.
+Must be less than 1.